-A United Launch Alliance (ULA) Vulcan VC2S rocket will launch the second certification (Cert-2) mission from Space Launch Complex-41 at Cape Canaveral Space Force Station, Florida.
-The Cert-2 mission includes an inert payload and demonstrations associated with future Centaur V technologies.
-This is the second of two test flights required for ULA's certification process with the U.S. Space Force.
+A United Launch Alliance (ULA) Vulcan VC2S rocket successfully launched the second certification (Cert-2) mission from Space Launch Complex-41 at Cape Canaveral Space Force Station, Florida.
+The Cert-2 mission included an inert payload and demonstrations associated with future Centaur V technologies.
+This was the second of two test flights required for ULA's certification process with the U.S. Space Force.

 GO Vulcan!
 GO Centaur!
 GO Cert-2!